TRT Clinic in Edmonton - Same Day

 - Step 3 -- Laboratory testing.
 Visit any DynaLIFE Medical Labs location in Edmonton (downtown, West Edmonton Mall, Sherwood Park, etc.) for a morning blood draw.
 No appointment is typically needed.

 - Step 5 -- Prescription and follow-up.
-If TRT is clinically indicated, the physician issues a prescription you can fill at any Canadian pharmacy.
+If TRT is clinically indicated, the doctor issues a prescription you can fill at any Canadian pharmacy.
 Follow-up labs are scheduled at 3 months, 6 months, and then annually.

 Required Bloodwork Before Starting TRT